Emmacharleswilson/Pepper-Jacks/README.md

 [Live application can be found here]()

-This is a full-stack framework project built using Django, Python, HTML, CSS and JavaScript.
+This is a full-stack framework project built using Django, Python, HTML, and CSS.
 This is a restaurant website designed to display menus to customers & allow them to make/edit/delete reservations.
 This project has been built for educational purposes.

 ---
 ## UX